ChotanSharma/readme-file-ready/README.md

       * [Questions](#questions)

       ## Installation
-      The users need to download the npm modules and inquirer
+      Node modules and npm inquirer
       ## Usage
-      SO THAT I can quickly create a professional README for a new project
+      The user need to use node modules and npm inquirer.
+When the index file runs, the questions prompt up and users answer the questions and get a readme file ready.
       ## License
-      This project is license under MIT
+      This project is license under GNU
       ## Contributing
       Chotan Sharma
       ## Tests